 - Range of motion exercises.
 The next step is to preserve or enhance the damaged knee’s range of motion by focusing on activities that allow you to sit or lie down and gently bend and straighten the knee as far as is comfortable.
 This aids in healing by preventing stiffness and improving blood flow.

 - Strength training.
 It’s also critical to keep or gain strength in the muscles that surround the knee, such as the quadriceps, hamstrings, and hip muscles, which all work together to support the knee and avoid a future torn meniscus.
 Stair climbing, leg presses, and lunges are all acceptable exercises as long as there is no discomfort.

 - Balance training.
 Proprioception in the knee and leg is often incorrect following a meniscus injury, compromising your balance and perhaps leading to additional injuries and instability in the knee.
 Balance exercises such as standing on one leg and calf lifts on one leg are simple strategies to improve this.

 It is important that the patient follows the doctor’s exercise regimen and takes the necessary safety precautions while being as active as possible.
 If your doctor places limitations on your activities, you must recognize that these limitations are necessary for the meniscus to recover correctly.
 Individuals should only resume strenuous physical exercise after consulting with their doctor.

 Contact SPORT for Meniscus Tear Treatment Today

 At SPORT, we prioritize your needs and recovery above all else.
 Trust that whatever our trained professionals determine is best for you, we’ll work with you to make it happen.
-Whether you need physical therapy in Frisco or Dallas, or if your injury requires surgery, we’re here for you.
+Whether you need physical therapy in Frisco or Dallas, rotator cuff repair surgery, or if your injury requires another form of treatment, we’re here for you.
 To set up an appointment with one of our Dallas orthopedic specialists, please call our office at 469-200-2832 today.